Human trafficking convictions reveal process of stealing women - South Carolina Radio Network

-A major human trafficking case in South Carolina revealed to prosecutors how sex traffickers find victims and keep them under their control.
+A major human trafficking case in South Carolina has helped reveal more to prosecutors how sex traffickers find victims and keep them under their control.

-But the defendants also revealed vital information to investigators that can help the public know what to look for in a potential trafficking situation.
+But the case also yielded more information on ways the public can know what to look for in a potential trafficking situation.

 “These traffickers are equal opportunists.
-They will look for victims anywhere,” said Assistant U.S. Attorney Matt Austin, who prosecuted two recent cases in federal court in Charleston.
-He said most of the cases in South Carolina involve sex trafficking.
+They will look for victims anywhere,” Assistant U.S. Attorney Matt Austin, who prosecuted two recent cases in federal court in Charleston, said.
+Austin said most of the cases prosecuted in South Carolina involved sex trafficking.

 Potential victims can be found anywhere; from acquaintances or partners to strangers on the street, to exotic dancers and prostitutes who operated independently.

 “There were a number of victims with pretty severe drug habits that the defendants used to try to manipulate them,” Astin said.
 Manipulation included withholding drugs until compliance giving them just enough drugs to keep them going but not enough to satisfy their cravings.
+“They became dependent on their traffickers,” he said.

 “We saw a number of different ways where these men controlled the young women but some of the most consistent ones were brute force,” he said.
 “Beatings.
 The threat of beating.
 Girls hearing that others had been beaten by some of these guys. . . at trial, you could still see the lingering effects even years after the fact.
 We had several victims testify that were visibly shaking when they took the stand.”

-Austin said the victims were so scared of the defendants they were testifying against, the court needed to provide armed guards to escort the victims into the courthouse.

-Austin said that timidness, fear and lack of eye contact is a sign that a woman is a trafficking victim.
-It’s one of several signs the public can look for.
+Austin said the victims were so scared of the defendants they were testifying against, the court needed to provide armed guards for escort into the courthouse.
+Austin said that timidity, fear and lack of eye contact is a sign that a woman is a trafficking victim.

 “The girls are not supposed to make eye contact with particularly other men,” he said.
 “Especially other traffickers when they were around them.
 It was a sign of disloyalty and that was something they particularly harped on.
 There’s reluctance to engage in conversation with men around, sort of cowering.”

-Another potential warning sign: “We’d see them going into places like Walmart or different clothing stores to buy clothes together and getting, essentially, lingerie, revealing-type clothes together,” Austin said.

-Somtimes law enforcement officers don’t recognize the signs, especially during a traffic stop or drug investigation.
+Sometimes, even law enforcement officers do not recognize the signs, especially during a traffic stop or drug investigation.

-“When an officer walks up on a scene it’s just not always clear what’s going on and if you don’t have the victim saying something about it, it’s really hard to then reach that conclusion that’s what’s going on,” he said.
+“When an officer walks up on a scene it’s just not always clear what’s going on and if you don’t have the victim saying something about it, it’s really hard to then reach that conclusion that’s what’s going on,” Austin said.

 Defendants told prosecutors they instilled and reinforced to the victims that law enforcement was not to be trusted.